ibm-cloud-architecture/CSMO-ICP/prometheus/federation/README.md

 csmoicp1-rsa.pem
 csmoicp1-tls.pem
 ```
 Almost there, Next the Prometheus servers yaml file needs to be updated to scrape the endpoint.
 As shown here, Note: create a job for each endpoint.
-The IP address and the NodePort number returned from the kubectl command performed earlier:
+The IP address of the master node, the NodePort number returned from the kubectl command performed earlier and the full path to the certificate files are needed,

 ```
 - job_name: 'csmoicp1'